ericknathan/ericknathan/README-EN.md

 - 💻 I currently work at [Febrafar](https://febrafar.com.br).

-- 📚 I'm studying Systems Analysis and Development at FIAP - Faculty of Informatics and Administration Paulista from Brazil.
+- 📚 Graduated in Systems Analysis and Development at FIAP.

 - 🎓 I am a technician trained in Systems Development by SENAI Jandira.